-- Push the CANCEL button; the SET indicator light in the instrument panel goes out. - Tap the brake pedal; the SET indicator light goes out. - Push the ON-OFF switch off.
-Both the CRUISE indicator light and SET indicator light in the instrument panel go out.
+- Push the CANCEL button; the CRUISE indicator light in the instrument panel goes out. - Tap the brake pedal; the CRUISE indicator light goes out.

+• Push the CRUISE ON/OFF switch off.
+The CRUISE indicator light in the instrument panel go out.

-The cruise control is automatically canceled and the SET light in the instrument panel goes out if:
+The cruise control is automatically canceled and the CRUISE light in the instrument panel goes out if:

 - you depress the brake or clutch pedal while pushing the ACCEL/RES or SET/COAST switch.
-The preset speed is deleted from memory. - the vehicle slows down more than 8 MPH (13 km/h) below the set speed. - you depress the clutch pedal (manual transmission), or move the shift selector to N (Neutral) (CVT or A/T).
+The preset speed is deleted from memory. - the vehicle slows down more than 8 MPH (13 km/h) below the set speed. - you depress the clutch pedal (manual transmission), or move the shift selector to N (Neutral) (CVT).